indexmod/indexmod-old/nob-agency.md

 ---
 ## About

-Nob is providing brand developpement consulting, and communication.
+Nob is providing brand developpement consulting, and communication, , also held Europe International Buyers Hub, Resource Center Fashion Hub, Nob Agency, Nob Talents Contest, Milo Group.

 ## See also